Equal Access Advocates

-Equal Access Advocates created a 4-step process to begin setting these standards:
+Equal Access Advocates created a 4-step process to begin setting these standards by:

-1 – Defined the problem: Legal Abuse Syndrome 2018 book
+1 – Defining the problem: Legal Abuse Syndrome 2018 book

-2 – Created the method to address the problem: Unlocking Justice 2012 book
+2 – Creating the method to address the problem: Unlocking Justice 2012 book

-3 – Distributed and implemented a system: Training Americans with Disability Act Advocates
+3 – Distributing and implementing a system: Training Americans with Disability Act Advocates

-4 – Currently putting forth policy reform: Institutions, all courts, law firms, emergency services, communities, and state and city departments need our services to protect civil rights and the economy of all these services.
+4 – Currently putting forth policy reforms for institutions, all courts, law firms, emergency services and communities.
+State and city departments need our services to protect civil rights and the economy of all these services.

 The moral core which forms the foundation of American values is the life blood that sustains the victim’s hope.
 Decency, our most cherished and delicate human resource, hangs in the balance of the scales of justice.
 If the system exists for protection of the citizen and is supported by tax dollars, it is assumed to represent common decency.
 Other than a few rascals, we expect to encounter professionals who sanction goodness as we persevere through the courts.